codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-docker-laravel-application-to-production.md

 ![Network Port](../assets/deployment/docker-laravel/network-port.png)

-The laravel docker API will now be live, and you can click on the "Live Website" link at the top right of the tab and navigate to the `/api` route to view it.
+The Laravel docker API will now be live, and you can click on the "Live Website" link at the top right of the tab and navigate to the `/api` route to view it.

 ![Deployed App](../assets/deployment/docker-laravel/docker-laravel.png)